Stock Analysis · Harmonic Inc (HLIT)

 Overview

-Harmonic Inc. (HLIT) is a technology company that sells hardware, software, and services used to deliver video and broadband internet.
-In simple terms, its products help network operators (such as cable and telecom companies) move large amounts of data efficiently—whether that data is live TV channels, streaming video, or internet traffic to homes and businesses.
+Harmonic Inc. (HLIT) is a technology company that provides hardware, software, and services used to deliver video and broadband internet services.
+In simple terms, it sells the equipment and platforms that help cable operators, telecom providers, and media companies distribute TV/video content and provide high-speed internet to end users.

 Key Figures